 I’ll be honest with you, though.
 In the beginning, the 3 day water fast is also often the hardest.

 Because of this, it’s important to do everything you can do to maximise your chances of a smooth experience.
 This can include following a well laid-out plan, such as that found in: The Complete 3-Day Water Fasting Program® and Living on Water®.
-I also offer online consultations and coaching for those who need more personal contact (link here).
+For those who need more personal contact, I also offer online consultations and coaching.

 Whether you choose support or to go it alone, it’s definitely better not to try and bite off more than you can chew 🙂 with a 3-day fast until you feel comfortable with one-day (36-hour) water fasts.
 This is because a 3-day fast really is a quantum leap ahead in terms of what it demands from your body.